harishe525/NYSampleApp/README.md

    .
 Data binding
    .
 Junit

+Retrofit is an awesome type-safe HTTP client for Android and Java built by awesome folks at Square.
+Retrofit makes it easy to consume JSON or XML data which is parsed into Plain Old Java Objects (POJOs).

+RxJava is a reactive implementation to bring this concept to the Android platform.
+Android applications are a perfect place to start your exploration of the reactive world.
+It’s even easier with RxAndroid, a library that wraps asynchronous UI events

 Here i used to Android MVVM design pattern to develop the app MVVM stands for Model, View, ViewModel.